londogard/embeddings-kt/README.md

 # embeddings-kt
 A easy-to-use library for Word Embeddings for JVM (written in Kotlin)

+:warning: This project is archived in favour of https://github.com/londogard/londogard-nlp-toolkit :warning:

 ## Installation
 <details open>
 <summary><b>Jitpack</b> (the easiest)</summary>